Lights, Camera, AbraCadabra: Setting the stage

 magicians 2007

-Because Magicians is a comedy, and not a historical drama like The Illusionist or The Prestige, Magicians doesn't really care about magic.
+Because Magicians is a comedy, and not a historical drama like The Illusionist or The Prestige, Magicians doesn’t care about magic.

 Mitchell and Webb, the stars of the cult television series Peep Show, made their film debut with Magicians.